Give Us a Call 309-634-1983

 • Life Skills Training for practical advice when it comes to caring for yourself, your children, and your possessions in a healthy, joyful way

-• Mentoring for emotional support and in the best interest for checking on your mental health
+• Mentoring for emotional support and in the best interest of checking on your mental health

 Education & Employment

-Hope for our residents comes when they settle into the pattern of independent living at the House and are able to do more outside of their home.
+Hope for our residents comes when they settle into the pattern of independent living at the House and can do more outside of their homes.
 Transitional living becomes much more beneficial when residents can gain a better education and establish some form of employment.

 Financial Independence